-Ohad Naharin’s “Minus 16” begins with the house lights up as the audience wanders in from intermission to discover a man in a suit alone onstage “dancing like no one is watching”.
+Ohad Naharin’s “Minus 16” begins with the house lights up as the audience wanders in from intermission to discover a man in a suit alone onstage “dancing like nobody is watching” .
 He shows off his best moves, and inspires applause from the crowd, all while remaining absorbed in his own world.
 Eventually, the lights dim and he is joined by a corps of similarly-attired dancers who likewise enjoy exuberant, unhindered movement; and a party-like atmosphere prevails.
 Techno music, audience participation dances, and a spoof of a classical ballet class add to the fun.
 And though this work is interspersed with serious moments, the majority of it might be summed up with the wise Edwin Denby quote: “there is a bit of insanity in dancing that does everybody a great deal of good.”

 Atlanta Ballet performed Modern Choreographic Voices through April 19th.